MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Remove explicit configuration server settings

 In the services being migrated, find any explicit assignments of Eureka settings and remove them.
-Such settings typically appear in `application.properties` or `application.yml` files.
+Such settings typically appear in `application.properties` or `application.yml` files:

 **`application.yml`**